ariefshaik7/todo/README.md

 ## 🚀 Features

 - Add new tasks
 - View all tasks
 - Mark tasks as completed
 - Delete tasks
 - Persistent storage using MySQL
 - Simple and responsive UI with Thymeleaf & Bootstrap

 ---

 ## ⚙️ Technologies Used

 - Java 17+
 - Spring Boot
 - Spring MVC
 - Spring Data JPA
 - MySQL
 - Thymeleaf
 - Lombok
 - Bootstrap 5
 - Docker + Docker Compose
+- Jenkins (CI/CD)

 ---

 ## 🧰 Requirements

 - Java 17 or higher
 - Maven
 - MySQL Server (if not using Docker)
-- Docker & Docker Compose (for containerized setup)
+- Docker & Docker Compose
 - An IDE (like IntelliJ IDEA, Eclipse, or VS Code)
+- Jenkins (for automation and CI/CD)

 ---